openharmony/docs/en/device-dev/driver/driver-peripherals-audio-des.md

 ### Configuring HCS<a name="section4115"></a>

 Configure the driver node, loading sequence, and service name in the .hcs file.
-For details about the HCS syntax, see [Driver Configuration Management](https://gitee.com/openharmony/docs/blob/master/en/device-dev/driver/driver-hdf-manage.md) in the HDF framework.
+For details about the HCS syntax, see [Driver Configuration Management](https://gitee.com/openharmony/docs/blob/master/en/device-dev/driver/driver-hdf-manage.md) in the HDF.

 Path of the standard-system configuration file: